rcc-uchicago/user-guide/docs/partitions.md

 # Partitions
-Midway compute nodes are organized into "partitions", collections of compute nodes with similar characteristics such as hardware configuration or ownership.
-When a user submits a job to a partition (via Slurm flag `--partition=<partition>`),the job is allocated by the Slurm scheduler to any idle compute node within that partition.
+Midway compute nodes are organized into "partitions", collections of compute nodes with similar characteristics, such as hardware configuration or ownership.
+When a user submits a job to a partition (via Slurm flag `--partition=<partition>`), the job is allocated by the Slurm scheduler to any idle compute node within that partition.
 If a user wants to submit a job to a particular compute node, this can be requested by adding `--nodelist=<compute_node_ID>`.
 Most users will submit jobs to a 'shared' partition: a partition accessible to all Midway users.
 See the [Slurm Partitions page](midwayR3/partitions.md) for additional information about the Midway partitions.

 ## How Do I Get a Full List of Partitions?

-To get a full list of partitions available On Midway2 or Midway3, log in to the system and type in terminal:
+To get a full list of partitions available On Midway2 or Midway3, log in to the system and type in the terminal:
 ```
 sinfo -o "%20P %5D %14F %4c %8G %8z %26f %N"
 ```